• Home Page

 Picture

-Engine 4 was a 1992 International/Dingee 1600 gallon tanker.
-This truck was taken out of service in the summer of 2014 allowing Engine 3 (currently in-service) be retrofitted as an Engine/Tanker.
+Engine 4 was a 1992 International/Dingee 1,600 gallon tanker.
+This truck was taken out of service to allow former Engine 3 to be retrofitted as an Engine/Tanker in summer 2014.

 Picture

-Hazmat 1 was a 1999 International/Dingee Special Operations Truck which served until 2010 when the WFD disbanded its Hat-Mat team.
+Hazmat 1 was a 1999 International/Dingee Special Operations Truck which served until the WFD disbanded its Haz-Mat team in 2010.

 Picture